Robotbino/CMPG323-Project-2-37687638/README.md

 - ProductsController

-The API will make of the following Actions.
+####The API will have the follwing fuctionality.
--GET:To fetch data.
+1.POST:To create new entries in the data
--PUT:To update the data
+2.GET:To fetch data.
--PATCH:
+3.PUT:To update the data
--DELETE: To Delete erroneous data or cancelled orders
+3.DELETE: To Delete erroneous data or cancelled orders